ZoiksScoob/SimpleEvents/README.md

 #### 1.3.
 Running

-Once you've set the environment variables, the server can be run simply using the manager like so
+Once you've set the environment variables, the server can be run simply using the manager from the command line like so

     `python server/manage.py runserver`

+The front end can be run simply with the following in the command line

+    `python frontend/index.py

 ## 2. Developing The SimpleEvents API